People with passion can change the world for the better…

 This Blog has been quoted in ESPN (sports.espn.go.com), BBC (bbc.co.uk), NY Times (blogs.nytimes.com), Yahoo Sports (Rivals.yahoo.com), Sports Illustrated (sportsillustrated.cnn.com), Yahoo’s College Football (collegefootball.rivals.com), the San Jose Examiner, WIRED.com and Wikipedia.org.

-Several leading research papers have referenced SpeedEndurance, including PEDIATRICS: the official journal of the American Academy of Pediatrics and the International Journal of Sports Science and Engineering.
+Several leading research papers have referenced SpeedEndurance, including PEDIATRICS: the official journal of the American Academy of Pediatrics, the International Journal of Sports Science & Engineering, and the Journal of Human Kinetics.

 Zen Habits ranks SpeedEndurance.com as one of the 20-plus Amazing Fitness Blogs to Inspire You